mrjex/Clinic-Service/README.md

 ![BackendMapAPI - Communication](https://i.ibb.co/25hf2f7/Backend-Map-API-Communication.png)

-TODO: Write into cohesive text

-A status code is used (between `TopicManagement` and `BackendMapAPI`) 200 = Existing clinic found
-404 = Clinic not found → Fictitious clinic
-This status code is used in the conditions deciding the lifecycle of a thread that is listening for a response from the BackendMapAPI nodejs environment
-Lastly, whether or not the BackendMapAPI return 200 or 404, the operation was successful in registering a clinic.
-Hence, the status code returned in the payload to the Patient API is 200.

 #### Registering a clinic to the system

 As imagined, there are cases where a real-world clinic either isn't registered in Google API's database or when the inputted attributes don't link to any dental clinic.
 Ultimately, this creates two scenarios: